JerryHM11/st/README.md

-## JerryHM11's st build for Colemak users.
+## JerryHM11's st build for users.

 You can use Mod+PgUp/PgDn to do Page Up or Page Down.